Emory-HITI/Niffler/modules/png-extraction/README.md

 * *YourEmail*: Replace "test@test.test" with a valid email if you would like to receive an email notification.
 If the SendEmail property is disabled, you can leave this as is.

+* *PublicHeadersOnly*: If this value is set to true only pulic attributes are extracted.
+If you want only certain attributes to be extracted set this value to false and write the attributes you need in featureset.txt.
+If you want all the attributes(both public and private) set this value to false and leave the featureset.txt empty.

 ### Print the Images or Limit the Extraction to Include only the Common DICOM Attributes